ALL NEW Spring Semester in Italy

 Students are required to have obligatory health insurance purchased in Italy covering the whole period of their study abroad.
 Students are strongly recommended to acquire property insurance covering their possessions while overseas.
 The University of Rochester is not responsible for personal property.

-Apply for the Lisio Scholarship for Italian Studies here
+Scholarship for Spring 2019 - Lisio Scholarship for Italian Studies